Diversity and Inclusion

 Support of the Kanagawa Women’s Activity Support Group

 The Kanagawa Women’s Activity Support Group is made up of top male officials from well-known companies, administrative offices, universities, and other organizations that are headquartered (or have a major business office) in Kanagawa Prefecture, and that have been active in their support of women’s career development.
 Supporting members share relevant initiatives in their own organizations through declarations of conduct, and in doing so, work to create and drive the women’s career development movement in the area.
-In November 2015, Fujitsu became a supporting company of the group, and President Tanaka delivered a declaration of conduct aimed toward the expansion of the women’s career development movement.
-The group now boasts 20 supporting organizations, and is working to vitalize relevant efforts in the area.
+In November 2015, Fujitsu became a supporting company of the group, and delivered a declaration of conduct aimed toward the expansion of the women’s career development movement.
+At present, we are working to jumpstart their activities, in collaboration with other member companies who support these efforts.

-At Fujitsu, we do not impose restrictions on the types of jobs available to people with impairment.
-As such, there are people with impairment who work in a wide range of jobs, from sales staff to SEs, R&D staff, administrative staff, and more.
+At Fujitsu, we do not impose restrictions on the types of jobs available to people with disabilities.
+As such, there are people with disabilities who work in a wide range of jobs, from sales staff to SEs, R&D staff, administrative staff, and more.

-During the hiring process, we distribute pamphlets aimed toward job seekers with impairment.
-This pamphlet includes employee interviews, as well as information as to our stance on the employment of people with impairment, and the wide range of jobs available to them.
-In explaining how we provide an affirming and individually-oriented workplace for all, regardless of impairment, we hope to relieve them of any anxiety they may have about their employment.
+During the hiring process, we prepare pamphlets and websites aimed toward job seekers with disabilities.
+This pamphlet includes employee interviews, as well as information as to our stance on the employment of people with disabilities, and the wide range of jobs available to them.
+In explaining how we provide an affirming and individually-oriented workplace for all, regardless of disability, we hope to relieve them of any anxiety they may have about their employment.
 We also conduct long-term follow-up on these employees, from training until they become settled in their jobs, to encourage them to stay with us for the long term.
 Examples of this include special training programs when they enter the company, and workplace-oriented consultations so that each employee is able to perform to the best of their abilities.

-We also created a manual for workplaces that are to receive employees with impairment, called the Work Style Guideline.
-It lists the things that employees should consider when working with employees with impairment, according to each type of impairment.
+We also created a manual for workplaces, called the Work Style Guideline.
+It lists the things that employees should consider when working with employees with disabilities, according to each type of disability.

 Efforts for the International Day of Persons with Disabilities

-Special Subsidiaries to Promote the Employment of People with Impairment
+Special Subsidiaries to Promote the Employment of People with Disabilities

-Fujitsu works to create a corporate culture conducive to the individual growth and expression of all employees, regardless of nationality or ethnicity.
-We hire global personnel (international students, foreign university students, etc.) by participating in career events for international students both in and out of Japan, hosting our own seminars, accepting foreign university students as interns, and more.
-As a result, 391 employees with foreign nationality work at Fujitsu as of the end of March 2019.
+The Fujitsu Group works to create a corporate culture conducive to the individual growth and expression of all employees, regardless of race or ethnicity.
+Fujitsu hires global personnel (international students, foreign university students, etc.) by participating in career events for international students both in and out of Japan, hosting our own seminars, accepting foreign university students as interns, and more.
+As a result, 436 employees with foreign nationality work at Fujitsu as of the end of March 2020.

-In 2007, Fujitsu established the Integr8 project, which aims to support foreign employees and allow them to perform to the best of their abilities in the company.
+In 2007, Fujitsu established the Integr8 network, which aims to support international employees and allow them to perform to the best of their abilities in the company.
 Through this project, we have worked to create a working environment that is more comfortable for our global personnel.
 As part of the project, we offer an intranet that provides explanations as to Japanese rules/regulations, HR procedures for business trips, visa acquisition procedures, information about food, clothing, and shelter, and more, to help these employees adapt more easily to the Fujitsu work environment and to their lives in Japan.
 There are also services that allow these employees to ask questions and receive consultation in English.
 The project has also been expanded to support the international integration of Fujitsu workplaces throughout the world.
-In order to accomplish this, we provide support for the establishment of global societies within the Fujitsu Group, host workshops to hear from our foreign employees and encourage them to share information, host networking events for new foreign employees and older foreign employees, and more.
+In order to accomplish this, we provide support for the establishment of global societies within the Fujitsu Group, host workshops to hear from our employees and encourage them to share information, host networking events, and more.
+Overseas, we are also engaged in initiatives to deepen our understanding of the history of specific ethnicities, and initiatives to provide support for ethnic minorities.

 Support of a Healthy Work-Life Balance

-Fujitsu is working to establish a system that allows employees to better balance their work and private life, including such events as pregnancy, child care, and long-term care.
+Fujitsu is working to establish a system that allows employees to better balance their work and private life, including such events as childbirth, child care, and long-term care.

 The first Action Plan was implemented in 2005.
 This current one is the 6th Action Plan (April 1, 2018 – March 31, 2021).